 If you are legitimately concerned that your children are not being cared for, you will need to discuss the matter in a more formal setting.
 If you notice that your children’s clothing is worn or dirty, they are not being fed appropriately at the other parent’s house, or school supplies are not purchased.
 These may indicate that the money is not being spent appropriately.
 Ask the other parent to participate in mediation so you can ensure that your children are financially cared for.
 There may be other underlying circumstances relating to the other parent’s finances that you are unaware of.

 Are you paying child support and finding yourself in conflict with the other parent?
 Do you need the help of a neutral mediator?
-Call (858) 736-2411 to speak to our team at West Coast Family Mediation Center.
-We provide a free virtual consultation to determine if we are the right fit for your conflict.
+Contact a mediator at West Coast Family Mediation Center.
+We provide a free virtual consultation to determine if we’re the right fit for your conflict.